ErmiasCode/tesla-clone/README.md

 # My React - Tesla Clone Project

-Welcome to my React Vite - Tesla Clone Project!
+Welcome to my React Vite - Tesla UI Clone Project!
 In this repository, you will find everything you need to download and run this project locally.

 ### Tech Stack and Highlights